YeZiyi1998/Brain-Query-Augmentation/README.md

 ```bash
 pip install -r requirements.txt
 ```

+The original code provided in the transformers package by the Hugging Face needs to be modified to implement the ranking-orient generation.
+Here, we present an example implementation for the transformers package version 4.33.1 in *help/utils.py*.
+You can conveniently utilize this example code to replace the existing code in *transformers/generation/utils.py*.
+Alternatively, you can modify your code to align with this example implementation if you're using a different version of transformers.

 ### Model Training
 To train the model, you need to special the parameter *-mode* as *training* (only training) or *all* (training and evaluation).